- Financial Planning

 Q : We purchased our property (house) main residence in Melbourne, Australia in October 1996.
 We departed Australia in December 2006 and have been living in Canada since.
 We are considering selling the property in the next six months.
 Would be liable for Capital Gains tax on the sale proceeds?

 A : You generally have six years from the time you rented out your main residence to sell it without any capital gains tax liability.
 Therefore if you had sold it by December 2012, you would have avoided the application of CGT.
 This exemption applies on the basis that you do not own another family home anywhere in the world.
 CGT will apply on a pro-rated basis and you should seek the advice of a professional tax advisor to calculate and advise regarding any liability, and how it might be minimised.
 You also need to consider that you may be liable for CGT in Canada and that tax changes implemented in 2012 have removed the 50% CGT tax discount for non-residents, making it less attractive financially to retain a property in Australia.
+It may also be in your best interests to have the property professionally valued at the end of the six year period to lock in the amount subject to CGT exemption.

 Q : My husband and I expect to purchase a rental property in the US.
 We are both Australian Citizens and are residing in Australia.
 Are we required to keep any other records for our overseas investments - outside of those we would normally keep for an investment property here in Australia.
 Also is it sufficient to notify the ATO of the income from these properties at tax time or do we need to notify them (or any other government department) sooner?